-CXFS is clustered XFS, a clustered filesystem for high-performance computing environments.
+CXFS is clustered XFS, a parallel-access shared clustered filesystem for high-performance computing environments.
 CXFS allows groups of computers to coherently share XFS filesystems among multiple hosts and storage devices while maintaining high performance.
-CXFS runs on storage area network (SAN) disks, such as Fibre Channel.
-A SAN is a high-speed, scalable network of servers and storage devices that provides storage resource consolidation, enhanced data access/availability, and centralized storage management.
+CXFS runs on storage area network (SAN) RAID storage devices, such as Fibre Channel.
+A SAN is a high-speed, scalable network of servers and storage devices that provides storage resource consolidation, enhanced data access, and centralized storage management.

 CXFS filesystems are mounted across the cluster by CXFS management software.
-All files in the filesystem are available to all nodes that mount the filesystem.
-All shared filesystems must be built on top of XVM volumes.
+All files in the filesystem are available to all hosts (called nodes) that mount the filesystem.
+All shared filesystems must be built on top of cluster-owned XVM volumes.